SOME very positive recommendations for women and midwives have come from the National Maternity Services Report.

 US President Barack Obama said: “A good compromise, a good piece of legislation, is like a good sentence; or a good piece of music.
 Everybody can recognise it.
 They say, ‘Huh!
 It works.’
 It makes sense.”

 The collaborative arrangements for midwives certainly get no “Huh!”.
-Six months into the new era of maternity care where midwives can provide Medicare rebatable services to women, it is very apparent that few private obstetricians are willing to collaborate with midwives.
+Six months into the new era of maternity care.
+The era where midwives can provide Medicare rebatable services to women.
+It is very apparent that few private obstetricians are willing to collaborate with midwives.

-Midwives always feared that these arrangements would be used to try to control midwifery practice and impact on women’s childbirth choices, such as the refusal to collaborate if a woman chooses to give birth at home.
+Midwives always feared that they would use these arrangements to try to control midwifery practice.
+It would give an impact on women’s childbirth choices.
+For instance, to refuse to collaborate if a woman chooses to give birth at home.

 I have just returned from the US, where similar requirements for collaborative arrangements that have been in place for the past 15 years are now being successfully overturned.
 I wonder why we seem unwilling to learn from the mistakes of others.

 There were three ramifications of the US collaborative arrangements that led to an untenable situation.
-First, it was obstetrician specific, so when a supportive obstetrician retired or moved elsewhere, midwives were left high and dry.
+First, it was obstetrician specific, so when a supportive obstetrician retired or moved elsewhere, this left midwives high and dry.

-Second, insurance companies put pressure on obstetricians and threatened to increase premiums if the doctors took on what the insurers considered an increased liability risk.
+Second, insurance companies put pressure on obstetricians.
+They threatened to increase premiums if the doctors took on what the insurers considered an increased liability risk.

 Third, when midwifery practices became successful and threatened obstetric incomes, obstetricians withdrew from the collaborative arrangements.
-In New York last July, just as Australian midwives were forced to accept this untenable piece of legislation, the Midwifery Modernization Act was signed into law, overturning the collaborative arrangement requirement for New York midwives.
+In New York last July, just as Australian midwives were forced to accept this untenable piece of legislation, the Midwifery Modernization Act was signed into law.
+This overturned the collaborative arrangement requirement for New York midwives.

 Fifteen other US states have overturned similar legislation and other states are now following suit.